大气中的氧气扩散到海洋表层水面后,会慢慢沉降到海底,海底氧含量较低,但那里仍有生物在消耗氧气。然而,测得的结果却出乎意料,斯威特曼团队发现:装置内的氧气含量不降反升。

 But these little nodules are also rich in metals.
 And mining companies are vying to harvest them to make lithium-ion batteries.
 Scientists say we’ve got to figure out how these little nuggets impact the ecosystem of the sea, stat.

-For Scientific American Science Quickly, this is Rachel Feltman.
+Scientific American Science Quickly, this is Rachel Feltman.
 I’m here with SciAm’s own Allison Parshall to hear more about this so-called dark oxygen.

 Okay, so scientists have found something freaky at the bottom of the ocean.
 Allison, tell me more.
 What’s going on?